dyno-might/dyno-might.github.io/about.md

 ---

 You can subscribe here to get new articles.
-Owing to the fantastical amount of time articles take me to create, there will typically be 1-3 per month.
-Sometimes there's extra content I don't feel comfortable sharing with the internet.
+Owing to the fantastical amount of time they take me to create, there will typically be 1-3 per month.
+Occasionally there's also extra content I don't feel comfortable sharing with the internet.

 <form action="https://formsubmit.co/4a18e703496d7ca33c417b1bf528ad9d" method="POST">
 <input type="hidden" name="_subject" value="SUBSCRIBE SUB" />